alberttrann/aioconquer/WEEK1.md

 *   **Elegance:** Achieved through vectorization and broadcasting, which allow for clean, concise, and loop-free code that is both readable and performant.
 *   **Power:** Provided by a rich library of functions that directly implement the operations of linear algebra, making it the ideal tool for tackling problems in diverse fields such as image processing, statistical modeling, and machine learning.

-While some concepts, like broadcasting or the subtle distinction between views and copies, might initially require some focused attention, mastering them will undoubtedly unlock a new level of capability and efficiency in your Python programming.
 ---